stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 I am currently using the version in the neurodebian repos, but during installation it needs some hand-holding to avoid installation of GPU-related components.
 I demonstrate installation during minutes 28:20 through 34:01 of [my screencast on neurodebian wheezy 3D support.](http://j.mp/neurodebianVM3D)

-After installation of the fsl packages, check for instructions on configuring environmental variables (e.g., you may need to source FSL's setup script from `/etc/bash.bashrc`):
+After following those instructions to install the fsl packages, check for instructions on configuring environmental variables (e.g., you may need to source FSL's setup script from `/etc/bash.bashrc`):

     man fsl